UDA South East Antrim Brigade: Under Gary Fisher

 On 29 May 2017 Colin Horner, a friend of Gilmore and former UDA member, was fatally shot in front of his three-year-old son at a busy shopping centre in Bangor, County Down.
 Police confirmed that they were treating it as part of the existing feud.
 Horner's friend, Carrickfergus loyalist Geordie Gilmore, had been killed during the feud two months earlier.
 Two men from the Newtownards area were arrested in connection with the killing.
 Fisher was subsequently identified by the Sunday Life as brigadier, with the paper accusing him of ordering the shooting of Horner.
 On 16 January 2019 four men were jailed for life for their involvement in the murder.

 On 11 December 2018 handguns bought on the 'dark net' by two Co Antrim men linked to a loyalist feud may have been destined for use by the South East Antrim UDA.

 On 3 January 2019 police reported a baby in a pram narrowly escaped injury after homes were attacked in Co Down by South East Antrim UDA members.

-On 4 January police investigated SEA UDA graffiti sprayed on eleven properties.
+On 4 January 2019 police investigated SEA UDA graffiti sprayed on eleven properties.

 Threats against journalists and politicians

 On 8 May 2020 a number of journalists working for the Sunday Life and Sunday World newspapers were warned by the PSNI about imminent attacks against journalists by the South East Antrim UDA.
 At least one journalist was warned of a possible under car booby trap.

 The threats were condemned by Peter Vandermeersch of Independent News & Media and Seamus Dooley, assistant General Secretary of the National Union of Journalists, and by Amnesty International UK.
 Patsy McGlone, Stephen Farry, Steve Aiken and Doug Beattie also condemned the attacks and were subsequently warned by the PSNI of threats from the South East Antrim UDA.

 According to the Irish Times there are suspicions that the threats are in response to coverage of the murder of Glenn Quinn in Carrickfergus in January 2020.

 On 25 November 2020 the Belfast Telegraph reported that the South East Antrim UDA had passed on a threat against one of their journalists.

 In July 2021, Doug Beattie, the leader of the Ulster Unionist Party, told the BBC that the South East Antrim UDA had threatened to kill him twice.

+South East Antrim UDA, now under the name "Real UFF" (not to be confused with the dissident group RUFF) issued threats to loyalist Jamie Bryson.